-The human brain synthesises an endogenous membrane sodium-potassium ATPase inhibitor digoxin which plays a role in neuro-immuno-endocrine integration and pathogenesis of several neuropsychiatric and systemic diseases.
 Endomyocardial fibrosis (EMF) along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
 Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF^[1].
 Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium-potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces^[2].
 Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases^[3,4].
-Endogenous digoxin has been related to hemispheric dominance^[2].
-Right hemispheric dominant individuals were hyperdigoxinemic, left hemispheric dominant individuals were hypodigoxinemic and bihemispheric dominant individuals were normodigoxinemic.
+Endogenous digoxin has been related to the pathogenesis of schizophrenia, autism and primary seizure disorder^[2].
 The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered^[5,6,7].
-Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself8.
-An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described6.
-The intracellular endosymbionts archaea and their intron derived viroids constitute the third element regulating the human body.
+Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself^[8].
+An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described^[6].

-METHODS
+MATERIALS AND METHODS

 Informed consent of the subjects and the approval of the ethics committee were obtained for the study.
-The following groups were included in the study:- (I) right handed and left hemispheric dominant group, (II) left handed and right hemispheric dominant group and (III) amphidextrous and bihemispheric dominant individuals.
-Hemispheric dominance was assessed by methods described in previous reports^[2].
-There were 10 healthy normal individuals in the age range between 20 to 30 years in each group.
-They were selected randomly from the general population.
-The blood samples were drawn in the fasting state.
-Plasma from fasting heparinised blood was used and the experimental protocol was as follows (I) Plasma+phosphate buffered saline, (II) same as I+cholesterol substrate, (III) same as II+rutile 0.1 mg/ ml, (IV) same as II+ciprofloxacine and doxycycline each in a concentration of 1 mg/ml.
+The following groups were included in the study:schizophrenia, autism and primary seizure disorder/ primary generalized epilepsy.
+There were 10 patients in each group and each patient had an age and sex matched healthy control selected randomly from the general population.
+The blood samples were drawn in the fasting state before treatment was initiated.
+Plasma from fasting heparinised blood was used and the experimental protocol was as follows (I) Plasma+phosphate buffered saline, (II) same as I+cholesterol substrate, (III) same as II+rutile 0.1 mg/ml, (IV) same as II+ciprofloxacine and doxycycline each in a concentration of 1 mg/ml.
 Cholesterol substrate was prepared as described by Richmond^[9].
 Aliquots were withdrawn at zero time immediately after mixing and after incubation at 37°C for 1 hour.
-The following estimations were carried out:- Cytochrome F420, free RNA, free DNA, muramic acid, polycyclic aromatic hydrocarbon, hydrogen peroxide, dopamine, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA reductase, digoxin and bile acids^[10,11,12,13].
+The following estimations were carried out:- Cytochrome F420, free RNA, free DNA, muramic acid, polycyclic aromatic hydrocarbon, hydrogen peroxide, dopamine, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA redutase, digoxin and bile acids^[10,11,12,13].
 Cytochrome F420 was estimated flourimetrically (excitation wavelength 420 nm and emission wavelength 520 nm).
 Polycyclic aromatic hydrocarbon was estimated by measuring hydrogen peroxide liberated by using glucose reagent.
-The statistical analysis was done by ANOVA.
+The statistical analysis was done by